Stephen Carpenter: Early life

-Musical influences
+Artistry

 Carpenter has stated that he mostly listens to hip hop, but outside of hip hop, Meshuggah, Fear Factory, Metallica, Slayer, Anthrax, and Faith No More are some of his influences.
 He has also stated that his favorite album of all time is Chaosphere by Meshuggah, saying: "The most brutal record I've heard, from second one to second last.
 It left me wondering where the hell I'd been the whole time."
 While recording Deftones' Diamond Eyes, he claimed that the only artist he listened to was American rapper Tech N9ne.